MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 - **appPingEventDownloadMetricsUrl**  For events representing a download, the CDN URL provided by the update server for the client to download the update, the URL is controlled by Microsoft servers and always maps back to either *.delivery.mp.microsoft.com or msedgesetup.azureedge.net.
 Default: ''.
 - **appPingEventDownloadTimeMs**  For events representing a download, the time elapsed between the start of the download and the end of the download, in milliseconds.
 For events representing an entire update flow, the sum of all such download times over the course of the update flow.
 Sent in events that have an event type of '1', '2', '3', and '14' only.
 Default: '0'.
 - **appPingEventErrorCode**  The error code (if any) of the operation, encoded as a signed, base-10 integer.
 Default: '0'.
 - **appPingEventEventResult**  An enum indicating the result of the event.
-Please see the wiki for additional information.
 Default: '0'.
 - **appPingEventEventType**  An enum indicating the type of the event.
 Compatible clients MUST transmit this attribute.
-Please see the wiki for additional information.
 - **appPingEventExtraCode1**  Additional numeric information about the operation's result, encoded as a signed, base-10 integer.
 Default: '0'.
 - **appPingEventInstallTimeMs**  For events representing an install, the time elapsed between the start of the install and the end of the install, in milliseconds.
 For events representing an entire update flow, the sum of all such durations.
 Sent in events that have an event type of '2' and '3' only.
 Default: '0'.
 - **appPingEventNumBytesDownloaded**  The number of bytes downloaded for the specified application.
 Default: '0'.
-- **appPingEventPackageCacheResult**  Whether there is an existing package cached in the system to update or install.
-1 means that there's a cache hit under the expected key, 2 means there's a cache hit under a different key, 0 means that there's a cache miss. -1 means the field does not apply.
+- **appPingEventPackageCacheResult**  Whether there's an existing package cached in the system to update or install.
+1 means that there's a cache hit under the expected key, 2 means there's a cache hit under a different key, 0 means that there's a cache miss. -1 means the field doesn't apply.
 - **appPingEventSequenceId**  An id that uniquely identifies particular events within one requestId.
 Since a request can contain multiple ping events, this field is necessary to uniquely identify each possible event.
 - **appPingEventSourceUrlIndex**  For events representing a download, the position of the download URL in the list of URLs supplied by the server in a "urls" tag.
 - **appPingEventUpdateCheckTimeMs**  For events representing an entire update flow, the time elapsed between the start of the update check and the end of the update check, in milliseconds.
 Sent in events that have an event type of '2' and '3' only.
 Default: '0'.
 - **appReferralHash**  The hash of the referral code used to install the product.
 '0' if unknown.
 Default: '0'.
 - **appUpdateCheckIsUpdateDisabled**  The state of whether app updates are restricted by group policy.
-True if updates have been restricted by group policy or false if they have not.
+True if updates have been restricted by group policy or false if they haven't.
 - **appUpdateCheckTargetVersionPrefix**  A component-wise prefix of a version number, or a complete version number suffixed with the $ character.
-The server should not return an update instruction to a version number that does not match the prefix or complete version number.
-The prefix is interpreted a dotted-tuple that specifies the exactly-matching elements; it is not a lexical prefix (for example, '1.2.3' must match '1.2.3.4' but must not match '1.2.34').
+The server shouldn't return an update instruction to a version number that doesn't match the prefix or complete version number.
+The prefix is interpreted a dotted-tuple that specifies the exactly-matching elements; it isn't a lexical prefix (for example, '1.2.3' must match '1.2.3.4' but must not match '1.2.34').
 Default: ''.
 - **appUpdateCheckTtToken**  An opaque access token that can be used to identify the requesting client as a member of a trusted-tester group.
 If non-empty, the request should be sent over SSL or another secure protocol.
 Default: ''.
 - **appVersion**  The version of the product install.
-Please see the wiki for additional information.
 Default: '0.0.0.0'.
 - **EventInfo.Level**  The minimum Windows diagnostic data level required for the event where 1 is basic, 2 is enhanced, and 3 is full.
 - **eventType**  A string indicating the type of the event.
-Please see the wiki for additional information.
 - **expETag**  An identifier representing all service applied configurations and experiments when current update happens.
 Used for testing only.
 - **hwDiskType**  Device’s hardware disk type.
 - **hwHasAvx**  '1' if the client's hardware supports the AVX instruction set.
-'0' if the client's hardware does not support the AVX instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the AVX instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse**  '1' if the client's hardware supports the SSE instruction set.
-'0' if the client's hardware does not support the SSE instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSE instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse2**  '1' if the client's hardware supports the SSE2 instruction set.
-'0' if the client's hardware does not support the SSE2 instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSE2 instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse3**  '1' if the client's hardware supports the SSE3 instruction set.
-'0' if the client's hardware does not support the SSE3 instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSE3 instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse41**  '1' if the client's hardware supports the SSE4.1 instruction set.
-'0' if the client's hardware does not support the SSE4.1 instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSE4.1 instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSse42**  '1' if the client's hardware supports the SSE4.2 instruction set.
-'0' if the client's hardware does not support the SSE4.2 instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSE4.2 instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwHasSsse3**  '1' if the client's hardware supports the SSSE3 instruction set.
-'0' if the client's hardware does not support the SSSE3 instruction set. '-1' if unknown.
+'0' if the client's hardware doesn't support the SSSE3 instruction set. '-1' if unknown.
 Default: '-1'.
 - **hwLogicalCpus**  Number of logical CPUs of the device.
 - **hwPhysmemory**  The physical memory available to the client, truncated down to the nearest gibibyte. '-1' if unknown.
 This value is intended to reflect the maximum theoretical storage capacity of the client, not including any hard drive or paging to a hard drive or peripheral.
 Default: '-1'.
 - **isMsftDomainJoined**  '1' if the client is a member of a Microsoft domain.
 '0' otherwise.
 Default: '0'.